joshfischer1108/httpsig-lab/README.md

 ## How this relates to OAuth

-PoP is not exclusive to GNAP.
-It is a broader idea.
 HTTP Message Signatures are a general mechanism that any application profile can use.
 Many OAuth deployments still rely on bearer tokens, but OAuth can adopt PoP profiles too.
-GNAP simply centers PoP and specifies how to apply HTTP Message Signatures to achieve it.

 ## Key implementation notes